 Ben joined Watsi on December 23rd, 2013.
-Eight years ago, Ben joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Nine years ago, Ben joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Ben's most recent donation traveled 8,800 miles to support Kosal, a 32-year-old husband and father from Cambodia, to fund surgery on his hand.

 Ben has funded healthcare for 114 patients in 12 countries.